 A program for reasonable reductions in irrigation is built into the Operations Plan.
-This program will limit water for irrigation to 4 AF per acre, but will not affect irrigation supply for water uses with lower allotments than 4 AF per acre and no reductions in enhancement and mitigation projects are planned.
-LADWP will request approval of the program for irrigation reductions at a Standing Committee meeting prior to the Operations Plan being finalized.
+This program will limit water for irrigation to 4 AF per acre, but will not affect irrigation supply for water uses with allotments lower than 4 AF per acre and no reductions in E/M projects are included in the program.
+The program for reasonable reductions in irrigation was approved by the Standing Committee in the meeting held on May 12, 2022.